 The size of the sensor directly translates into the amount of light it will absorb and used to create the picture.
 Hence, it is easy to understand that DSLR will produce a good quality picture in a given light condition.

-A good quality DSLR camera comes around Rs 50000 in India.
-This will have few additional features than just an entry level DSLR camera, which costs about Rs 30000.
+The best DSLR camera under 50000 is a good starting point for both amateur and professional.
+Camera in this range will have few additional features than just an entry level DSLR camera, which costs about Rs 30000.

 The key difference between an entry level camera and a more advanced camera is that latter provides additional features, e.g. metering, a higher number of AF points, higher ISO range, etc.